Seasons

 If you don’t have enough money to buy an AC, then freeze some ice packs and install them in front of your fan.
 This will send wind through the ice packs and make the wind feel a bit cooler.

 You will need to repeat this process a couple of times per day as the ice packs will melt pretty quickly.
-You can also use frozen water bottles and place them in the front/back of your fan.
+You can also use frozen water bottles and place them in front of or behind your fan.

-If you feel like you’d rather buy a fan that does all of that for you, you can buy a cooling fan and only need to add ice to the bucket inside the fan.
+If you’d rather buy a fan that does that for you, you can buy a cooling fan and just add ice to the bucket inside.

 Sleep With An Ice Pillow

-An ice what?!
-It’s a gel pillow that you pop into your freezer that freezes halfway so that it’s still squishy.
+An ice pillow?!
+It’s a gel pillow that you pop into your freezer, and it freezes halfway so that it’s still squishy.
 Once it’s frozen, you place it inside the pillowcase and sleep on it.
 This way, your head will stay cool during the hot summer nights.

 Invest In Some Cool Mattress Pads